HildoBijl/stepwise/shared/packages/skillTracking/coefficients/README.md

 Often multiple distributions need to be merged.
 This effectively multiplies the PDFs and normalizes the results.
 That is, `f_merged(x)` is proportional to `f_1(x) * f_2(x)`.
 To do so, we have the following functions.

-- `mergeTwo(coef1, coef2)` merges two distributions.
+- `merge(coefficients1, coefficients2, ...)` merges any number of distributions, receiving an array of coefficient arrays.
 The result is a new set of coefficients.
-- `merge(coefs)` merges any number of distributions, receiving an array of coefficient arrays.
-The result is a new set of coefficients.
-- `mergeElementwise(coefs)` applies an element-wise multiplication among coefficients.
+- `mergeElementwise(coefficients1, coefficients2, ...)` applies an element-wise multiplication among coefficients.
 This is needed in case of correlated skills.
 The given coefficient arrays must have the same order.
 The result is a new set of coefficients.